• 13 Nights / 14 days

 • Day 12: Maheshwar

 Day at leisure.
-Overnight at hotel.
+Overnight stay at the Ahilya Fort.

 • Day 13 : Maheshwar - Indore - Mumbai (by Surface/Flight)